What Drives Our Work

 In the past three years, the district has made strides toward creating a college-going culture in our secondary schools.
 We automatically enroll students who pass the state’s standardized tests in advanced academic programs.
 The Seattle Times made note of this program as a smart example for getting more students enrolled in AP classes.
 District administrators and students have testified about the program at the state and federal level.

 We also pay for all students to take the PSAT, SAT and advanced program tests at district expense.
 In fact, we offer a yearly College Preparation Day that involves free College Board testing and activities for all students from 8th through 12th grades.
 This is held on a regular school day so that students who lack transportation or work on the weekends can participate in the important college placement testing.

 Not coincidentally, for the past three years, all of the district’s comprehensive high schools have been on the Washington Post High School Challenge List, formerly Newsweek’s Best High Schools in America list.
-In 2013, all four of the high schools were in Washington’s top 20 on the list.
+In 2014, for the second year in a row, all four of Federal Way’s comprehensive high schools were in Washington’s top 20 list.

 Students need a broad, strong academic foundation.
 To qualify for the best-paying jobs our economy offers, they will need to be competent in math and science as well as writing and reading.

 We’ve implemented a fully standards-based education system to ensure clear standards in every class across the district, common ways to assess student progress and effective communications with students and parents/guardians.
 This work has also prepared our students and staff for the transition to Common Core State Standards and testing in the next few years.

 In 2013, the district implemented a Global Education Initiative focused on developing globally-competent students by nurturing higher-level thinking, multicultural problem solving and international communication skills.
 These are the skills that students will need to thrive in the diverse and complex global economy of the 21st century.